ordina-jworks/ordina-jworks.github.io/_posts/2018-06-01-Automated-Canary-Analysis-using-Spinnaker.md

 Therefore, we should have a simple continuous integration flow set up.
 We could use Jenkins or any other build server that uses webhooks, but since our entire demo is being deployed on GCP, we can use the build server from GCP instead.

 First of all, fork the [demo application repository](https://github.com/andreasevers/spinnaker-demo/commit/24cc45cf4d8ddfe2843e4ea105b5e43bb28c4d41).

 In the GCP console, open build triggers underneath the Container Registry (GCR) tab.
 Select Github as repository hosting, and select the forked repository to create a trigger for.
 Configure the trigger to activate on any branch, using a `cloudbuild.yaml` file located in the root of the repository.
 <div class="row" style="margin: 0 35% 0 auto;">
 <div class="col-md-offset-3 col-md-6">
-{% include image.html img="/img/spinnaker/Screen Shot 2018-06-01 at 16.54.36.png" alt="Ingress" title="Ingress"%}
+{% include image.html img="/img/spinnaker/Screen Shot 2018-06-01 at 16.54.36.png" alt="CI" title="CI "%}
 </div>
 </div>